Kataki-Takanashi/ollama-bridge/README.md

 4. "403"
   - Likely a server side error, plz make an issue.

+5. You get an html page back
+  - Include "ngrok-skip-browser-warning: true" in your headers

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.